MarcoPolo/storetheindex-deployment/readme.md

 1. Enter the dev environment `nix develop`
 1. Initialize terraform `terraform init`
 1. Create a new ssh key for the deployer and to use to connect to these instances.
-Define the location of that key in `variables.tf`.
+Define the location of that key in `variables.tf` and `flake.nix`.
 1. Launch the instances of terraform with `terraform apply`
 1. Run `check-fingerprints` to have the deployer node learn about the other node's public key fingerprints (and you can verify them).